-Press the Tap to Connect button on the Home screen to open the QR Code Scan screen.
+Press the Tap to Connect [III] button on the Home screen to open the QR Code Scan screen.
 The Scan screen has the following user interface elements (see Figure 3):

-- Top Menu Bar: The menu bar at the top of the screen has one button: - · Back button: Tap to return to the Home screen. - QR Code Scanner Frame: Center the QR code on the SAVeS E-Ink display inside the frame to scan the code and connect the device to the App.
+- Back button: Tap to return to the Home screen. - QR Code Scanner Frame: Center the QR code on the SAVeS E-Ink display inside the frame to scan the code and connect the device to the App.